orgullomoore/WA-expl/CL_data_extraction.md

 >
 >. . .

-ChatGPT helped me develop a strategy for tying the data I wanted altogether.
+ChatGPT helped me develop a strategy for tying the data I wanted together.
 Its idea was (in its own words):

 1. **Start with opinion clusters, not opinions.** Because Court Listener groups majority opinions, concurrences, and dissents into “clusters” representing a single case disposition, the *cluster* is the right unit of analysis for case law.
 If you identify which clusters belonged to Washington courts, you can ignore the overwhelming majority of non-Washington data.